 The Office of Continuing Education provides pre-admissions counseling and an individualized orientation to help ease your acclimation to our campus.
 As a participant in the Special and Visiting Student Program, you have full access to Drew University’s student services and facilities including: a graduate-level library, academic advising, the counseling center, the writing center, and the tutoring program.
 There are a variety of on-campus student clubs and activities, from a capella singing groups to ultimate frisbee, that will welcome your involvement.
 The Simon Forum and Athletic Center is available for use throughout your stay at our university.
-Special and Visiting program students are not permitted to participate in in NCAA athletics.
+Special & Visiting Program students are not permitted to participate in in NCAA athletics.

 Additional information regarding student life at Drew University can be found on the Student Life Website.

 Campus housing is available to full-time students on a space available basis.

 All students, part-time or full-time, must go through an application process.
 Special and Visiting students may study at Drew for a maximum of two semesters.
 Students who are interested in enrolling at Drew University on a matriculated bases may submit an application after one or two semesters of attendance through this program.